UMThorntonGroup/ThorntonOutreachActivities/README.md

 # ThorntonOutreachActivities
-The materials for Thornton's outreach activities can be found at http://thorntongroup.engin.umich.edu/outreach/
+The materials for Prof. Thornton's outreach activities can be found at http://thorntongroup.engin.umich.edu/outreach/